-- his stock options, SARs, restricted stock, stock units, LTIP Units that have not vested as of such termination date will be forfeited, and - he will have three months (or such other period in the Compensation Committee's discretion) from the termination date to exercise vested options and SARs, subject to specified limitations.
+- his equity awards that have not vested as of such termination date will be forfeited, and - he will have three months (or such other period in the Compensation Committee's discretion) from the termination date to exercise vested options and SARs, subject to specified limitations.

-See "Separation Agreement of Mr. Grossi" and "Separation Agreement of Mr. Genovese" below regarding their unvested equity awards.
+See "Separation Agreement of Ms. Gotsis" below regarding her unvested equity awards.